LocoConnect/.github/profile/README.md

+## LocoConnect

-## LocoConnect firmware for Model Train Layout controlling
+Firmware and utilities for Model Train Layout controlling using LocoNet

 <!--